ibm-cloud-docs/resiliency/services/postgresql.md

 **Point-in-time restore** | RTO 10min + 1min/10GB, RPO = 5 min  (TODO real numbers)
 **Promote read replica**| RTO = 10min, RPO = 1min

-## Feature check list
+### Feature check list

 Disaster recovery steps must be practiced on a regular basis.
 The following check list can help you create and practice your plan.

-Feature | Description
--|-
-**Automatic failover** | Use monitoring to detect failover with lag or failover failure, Todo get description from team.
+**Automatic failover** - Use monitoring to detect failover with lag or failover failure, Todo get description from team.
+**Synchronous replication**
-**Synchronous replication** | Verify the [member count](/not-fount-yet) is set to three.
-Verify that [synchronous replication](/todo) is configured.
+- Verify the [member count](/not-fount-yet) is set to three.
+- Verify that [synchronous replication](/todo) is configured.
+**Backup restore**
-**Backup restore** | Verify backups are available at desired frequency.
+- Verify backups are available at desired frequency.
 Automated backups are created every 24 hours.
-Consider a script using [IBM Cloud® Code Engine - Working with the Periodic timer (cron) event producer](/docs/codeengine?topic=codeengine-subscribe-cron) to produce on-demand backups to improve RPO.
-For the [SC-MZR](todo) todo special steps required
+Consider a script using [IBM Cloud® Code Engine - Working with the Periodic timer (cron) event producer](/docs/codeengine?topic=codeengine-subscribe-cron) to create additional on-demand backups to improve RPO if the size and criticality of the database.
+- There are some restrictions on database restore regions - verify your restore goals can be achieved by reading [Managing Cloud Databases backups](/docs/cloud-databases?topic=cloud-databases-dashboard-backups).
+- Verify the retention period of the backups meet your requirements.
+- Verify the RTO time for restoring a database is met - keeping in mind the size of the database will increase the restore time - consider breaking one large database in to multiple smaller ones and purging unused data.
+**Point-in-time restore**
+- Verify the procedures covered earlier.
+- Verify desired backup is in the window.
+**Promote read replica**
-**Point-in-time restore** | Verify the procedure **Promote read replica** | Create a temporary additional read replica to simulate the promotion process.
+- Verify that a read replica exists in the recovery region.
+- Practice the promotion process - create a temporary read replica in the desired region.
+The temporary replica can be promoted to read/write and some testing performed with little impact to production.

+### Additional DR considerations

+Keep in mind that when a database is deleted the associated backups are deleted as well.
+It is not possible to copy backups off the {{site.data.keyword.cloud_notm}} so consider using the database specific tools for additional backup.
+It may be required to recover from malicious deletion/reclamation of a database.
+Carefully manage the IAM for critical resources.
+It may be possible to restore a database [using resource reclamations](/docs/account?topic=account-resource-reclamation&interface=cli)

 ## IBM disaster recovery
 {: #postgresql-ibm-disaster-recovery}